 The A350 XWB is a faster, more efficient and quieter aircraft as the result of its advanced wing design – which combines aerodynamic enhancements already validated on the A380 with further improvements developed by Airbus engineers.
 Built primarily from carbon composite materials, the wing is optimised through extensive use of computational fluid dynamics and wind tunnel testing for a fast cruise speed of Mach 0.85.
 This reduces trip times, improves overall efficiency, and extends the aircraft’s range.

-All three A350 XWB family members share the same wing planform – with a 64.7-metre wingspan, a total area of 442 sq. metres, and high swept leading edge.
+All three A350 XWB versions share the same wing planform – with a 64.7-metre wingspan, a total area of 442 sq. metres, and high swept leading edge.
 In addition the internal wing structure will be scaled to meet the specific requirements of each aircraft variant.

 Innovative concepts applied to the A350 XWB wing’s high-lift devices will reduce noise and drag while also improving the aircraft’s low-speed performance.
 One of these innovations is the stream-wise deployment of trailing-edge flaps.
 On a traditional swept-wing jetliner, the outboard flaps extend at an angle to the airflow.
 For the A350 XWB, flap deployment is along the direction of flight – resulting in better lift efficiency and improved low-speed performance, while reducing aerodynamic-generated noise.